creativecouple/fast-isbn-validation-java/README.md

 You can clone this repository locally and build as a standard maven project.
 Feel free to open issues to this repository or create pull requests.

-### Generate a new ISBN range definition

-1. Download the ISBN ranges as XML file from: https://www.isbn-international.org/range_file_generation.
-1. Name the downloaded file `RangeMessage.xml` and put it into the local directory `generate`.
-1. From within `generate` directory, run the shell command:
-`java GenerateIsbnRanges.java < RangeMessage.xml > ../src/main/java/de/creativecouple/validation/isbn/ISBNRanges.java`
-1. From the project directory run `mvn clean test`

-The formatter plugin will auto-format all source files during the maven run.
-So you are able to easily spot the differences since the previous version.

 ## Disclaimer